sequenceiq/slider/src/site/markdown/index.md

 * Expand / shrink clusters as needed

 The Hoya tool is a Java command line application.

-It takes in a cluster specification - in terms of the number of regionservers, the location of HBASE_HOME, the ZooKeeper quorum hosts, the configuration that the new HBase cluster instance should use and so on.

 The tool persists the information as a JSON document into the HDFS.
 It also generates the configuration files assuming the passed configuration